jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-I.md

 ![2_3](./images/Conditional-Passives-I/2_3.png)

 ### Step 4.B: [Odd Rhythm] Set a condition with an expression
-We'll expand from where we left at the previous side step.
+We'll expand from where we left at the previous step.
 The major change will be the **expression** used as a replacement for one of our elements, along a different **operator** that fits our requirements.

 **Expressions** use operators similar to regular mathematics operators, with some few distinctions.